Robert McQueen, Lord Braxfield: Family

 Lord Braxfield married secondly, Elizabeth Ord, daughter of Robert Ord, Lord Chief Baron of the Exchequer for Scotland.
 They had no further children.

 Influence

 Sir Henry Raeburn painted his portrait shortly before his death.

 Braxfield has a notoriety in Scotland, due to the harsh way that he dealt with those who appeared before him, most famously in telling a defendant that "Ye're a vera clever chiel, man, but ye wad be nane the waur o' a hanging".
 In a recent survey of Scottish historians, Braxfield was identified as one of the "vilest villains" in Scotland's history.

-He is thought to be the model for the judge in Robert Louis Stevenson's unfinished novel Weir of Hermiston.
+He is thought to be the model for the judge, Lord Weir, in Robert Louis Stevenson's unfinished novel Weir of Hermiston.

 Braxfield Row in New Lanark is named after his estate.